Wednesday, September 10, 2014

 The CEO of Alfidi Capital paid close attention to tonight's national address articulating a new strategy against ISIL.
-Third Eye OSINT stream-of-consciousness reaction to its major points was powered by Jim Beam.
+Third Eye OSINT stream-of-consciousness reaction to its major points was powered by pure genius.
 Stand by for a recap.

 Making the case for emerging threats in the MENA region means understanding their sociocultural context.
 Radical Islam animates ISIL, pure and simple.
 Claiming it is not an authentic Islamic force invites ridicule in the souks of Cairo and Riyadh.